lmy-source/DSPF_OpenWorld_ReID/README.md

 pages={2650-2657},
 }
 ```
 to partition each dataset into triaining/gallery/query set and store them in different folders.
+There is not the code or script for partitioning processes because some steps are works down by hand.

 Next, the format of all images in each folder is transformed to .tfrecord file through the function "create_record" in data/prepare_tfrecords.py

 ## Training
-When finshing data preparation, you can start training network by running "train.py":
+After finshing data preparation, you can start training the network by running "train.py":
 ```bash
 python train.py --record_dir "tfrecord files path" \
 --dataset "market or duke" \